angshuman/hexadb/README.md

 ## Naming

-HexaDb breaks JSON documents to RDF triples in the format os (S,P,O) and creates six indices.
+HexaDb breaks JSON documents to RDF triples in the format of (S,P,O) and creates six indices.
 All triples are queryable by those six indices
 S,
 P,
 O,